 The administration reserves the right to carry out disciplinary measures for any offense of misconduct related to school nature, even though not mentioned specifically in the list above.
-The principal is the final recourse in all disciplinary matters, and can waive any and all regulations for just cause at his/her discretion.
+The principal is the final recourse in all disciplinary situations and may waive or impose a disciplinary action at his/her discretion.
 Any student may be dismissed or expelled for just cause, which shall include, but not be limited to, delinquency and immorality that could result in commitment to a correctional institution, or would constitute a definite menace to the morale of the school.
 Incorrigibility, and persistent irregular attendance and actions contrary to the philosophy and objectives of the school are other reasons for such dismissal or expulsion.
 (507.04-Archdiocesan Policies)